 Master of Ceremonies

 Jeff Dunn is a practicing attorney with Munsch Hardt Kopf & Harr, PC in Dallas.
 He has had a lifelong interest in the battle of San Jacinto.
 Jeff has lectured and published articles on the battle, presented tours of the battleground, and advocated for the preservation and interpretation of the battleground landscape.
-He co-founded the nonprofit San Jacinto Battleground Association (also called the San Jacinto Battleground Conservancy) in 2002 and served as Chairman of the San Jacinto Historical Advisory Board (2000-2007) as an appointee of Governors George W. Bush and Rick Perry.
-He has also served as Chairman of the Dallas County Historical Commission and as a Board member of the Texas State Historical Association.
+He co-founded the nonprofit San Jacinto Battleground Association (also called the San Jacinto Battleground Conservancy) in 2002 and served as a public member and chairman of the San Jacinto Historical Advisory Board (1996 -2007) as an appointee of Governors George W. Bush and Rick Perry.
+As chairman of the advisory board, he started the annual San Jacinto Symposium in 2001.
+He has also served as a member of the Harris County Historical Commission, Chairman of the Dallas County Historical Commission, and Board member of the Texas State Historical Association.